daviddkovacs/Global-EVT-maps/README.md

 Hello!

-We present the workflow for the retrieval of global maps in Google Earth Engine (GEE) of 4 Essential Vegetation Traits (EVTs):
+We present the workflow for the retrieval of global cloud-free maps in Google Earth Engine (GEE) of 4 Essential Vegetation Traits (EVTs):

 (1) fraction of absorbed photosynthetically active radiation (FAPAR) (2) leaf area index (LAI)